bmwcarit/ramses-composer-docs/basics/offscreen/README.md

     * Create a MonkeyRenderLayer with a render tag "monkey"
     * Create a MonkeyRenderPass and set the MonkeyRenderLayer to its first slot
     * Set the render order of the MonkeyRenderPass to 1 (it will be rendered first)
+    * Set the Clear Color of the RenderPass to some color
-    * Set tag "monkey" to the Monkey Mesh
+    * Set tag "monkey" to the Monkey MeshNode in the scene graph
     * Set the MonkeyRenderTarget from above as target of the MonkeyRenderPass
     * Set the MonkeyCamera in the MonkeyRenderPass
 * Create the Quad RenderLayer and Pass